julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 <a id="orgtarget1"></a>

-The following `docker-machine` command will create a Docker VM on Azure in which you will run various Docker containers.
-It will take a few minutes to run (between 5 and 10 minutes).
+The following `docker-machine` command will create a Docker VM on Azure for running various Unidata Docker containers. **Replace the environment variables with your choices**.
+This command will take a few minutes to run (between 5 and 10 minutes).
 You will have to supply `azure-subscription-id` and `azure-subscription-cert` path.
-See these Azure `docker-machine` [instructions](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-docker-machine/), if you have questions about this process.
-Also set the size of the VM which is currently set to `ExtraSmall` and supply the name of the Azure Docker host.
-See [here](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/) to learn more about sizes for virtual machines.
+See the Azure `docker-machine` [instructions](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-docker-machine/), if you have questions about this process.
+Also set  [the size of the VM](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/)  (e.g., `ExtraSmall`, `ExtraLarge`) and supply the name of the Azure Docker host.

     # Create Azure VM via docker-machine
     docker-machine -D create -d azure \